presto-osu/ecoop21/code/README.md

 ### Plotting the results

 Running the experiments above saves the results into directory `results/`.
 The plotting script read and plot the data in this folder.
-If there isn't enough data for 30 runs, the confidence interval will be missing in the figures.
+If there isn't enough data for 30 runs, the confidence intervals will be missing in the figures.

 Execute the following command and the figures will pop up and be saved automatically in PDF format: